ultrabis/db/README.md

 The icons for all items are included in `cache/icons`

-## known issues

-- faction property not yet supported
-- wowhead doesn't have 'phase' for every item. how to handle those is up to the user right now

-### TODO

-- create databases tailored for specific classes/specs based on their spreadsheets
-- add client side functions for working with databases
-  - publish to NPM
-  - allow importing / including by database type

 #### Credits and thanks

 wowhead, classicwow.live, wowwiki.fandom.com, keftenks balance druid spreadsheet, shedo's cat spreadsheet, zephans warlock simulator, ginners mage spreadsheet